-Before we get into the full history of Picnics and their origins, according to my sources (thank you google) a picnic is a meal that is traditionally taken outside also known as al fresco.
+Before we get into the full history of Picnic and their origins, according to my sources (thank you, google), a picnic is a meal that is traditionally taken outside, also known as al fresco.
 It is seen as a type of excursion that ideally should include scenic surroundings, such as a beach, park, lake, castle or somewhere with an impressive view.

-The picnic (picque-nique) dates back to 17th Century France, meaning it is a social gathering where attendees bring food to share, often referred to as ‘pick at your food’ which makes sense.
-It is also said to be a favourite pastime of the aristocracy, who loved their indoor affairs so much that in the summer months they held large garden parties.
+The Picnic (picque-nique) dates back to 17th Century France, meaning it is a social gathering where attendees bring food to share, often referred to as ‘pick at your food’ which makes sense.
+It is also said to be a favourite pastime of the aristocracy, who loved their indoor affairs so much that they held large garden parties in the summer months.

 Coming to England

-The French Revolution arrived causing most of the aristocracy to flee abroad and most settled in London, not wanting to leave the lifestyle they had come accustomed to and having little money, they bought the picnic to England.
+The French Revolution arrived, causing most of the aristocracy to flee abroad.
+Most settled in London; not wanting to leave the lifestyle they had come accustomed to and having little money, they bought the Picnic to England.

-We embraced it over the decades in England, often opting for outdoor events over indoor.
+We embraced it over the decades in England, often opting for outdoor events over indoors.
 Even centuries later, England loves a good picnic.
-However, other countries not so much.
-Even France decided they preferred more extravagant indoor events.
+However, other countries not so much, and even France decided they preferred more extravagant indoor events.

 The Future of Picnics

 As recent times suggest, we are looking for more outdoor social events.
 For not only health benefits but mental health as well.
-With family bonding and time out from technology being top on parents minds.
-But the picnic is evolving and will continue to grow with some cafes and restaurants offering picnic lunches, catering companies offering luxury hampers to be taken on your trip day out to Goodwood, or even in your garden.
+Family bonding and time out from technology are on parents’ minds.
+But the Picnic is evolving and will continue to grow with some cafes and restaurants offering picnic lunches, catering companies offering luxury hampers to be taken on your trip day out to Goodwood, or even in your garden.
 I’m also not surprised that supermarkets aren’t offering their version of a takeaway picnic lunch!

 Five Reasons you should picnic with Kids